-Affection is not the same as love.
 Common sense knowledge to love is what most people have.
 We know that we are supposed to love our family members.
 Often, we have a strong sense of sticking by our family members through difficulties.
 Many families have a strong sense of loyalty and duty.
-Family affection is not based on love but on genuinely liking the family member.
-I will be first to admit that there were times it was difficult to like my step kids.
+Family affection is not based on love, but on genuinely liking the family member.
+I will be the first to admit that there were times it was difficult to like my step kids.
 That doesn’t make me a bad parent; it makes me a real parent.
 Even biological parents can have a tough time liking their children at times.

 - Ask questions to your step kids.